Are you looking for crew members aboard the ship?

 What does the team aboard look like?

-Our team is made up of our SAR-Team (Search-and-Rescue), which includes one SAR coordinator and seven to nine SAR-members.
-We have a communication officer and a photographer.
-In addition, there was the medical team of Doctors without Borders, as well as up to three journalists.
+Our team is made up of our SAR-Team (Search-and-Rescue), which includes one SAR coordinator and nine to ten SAR-members.
+We have a communication officer and a research and evidence officer.
+In addition, there is the medical team of Doctors without Borders, as well as places for two journalists / media.